DexisApp/Dexis/README.md

 ## Self-Host

-Begin with Docker to deploy your own feature-rich, unrestricted version of AFFiNE.
+Begin with Docker to deploy your own feature-rich, unrestricted version of Dexis.
 Our team is diligently updating to the latest version.
-For more information on how to self-host AFFiNE, please refer to our [documentation](https://Dexis.app/).
+For more information on how to self-host Dexis, please refer to our [documentation](https://Dexis.app/).

 ## Hiring

-Some amazing companies, including AFFiNE, are looking for developers!
-Are you interested in joining AFFiNE or its partners?
+Some amazing companies, including Dexis, are looking for developers!
+Are you interested in joining Dexis or its partners?
 Check out our Discord channel for some of the latest jobs available.

 ## Email